 My greatest fear is that the team will be awarded to Northern Virginia.
 On Monday, the N.VA group revealed that they wouldn’t have to raise taxes or introduce legislation in order to move a team there.
 Maybe it’s because sprawl runs rampant in N.VA.
 I mean, this is a state that closely guards its Civil War heritage by paving over it.
 Washington traffic is some of the worst in the country, and it’s especially bad in N.VA.
 Imagine how the building of and commuting to a baseball stadium would exacerbate the problem.

-One thing that Baltimore’s Camden Yards has going for it is that it is a gem of stadium, located right in the heart of the business district.
+One thing that Baltimore’s Camden Yards has going for it is that it is a gem of a stadium, located right in the heart of the business district.
 Folks are able to leave work, grab a beer, and head to the stadium in a single motion.
 Once you’re in town, all roads, buses, and trains lead to Camden Yards.
 Bars, restaurants, and local vendors within the immediate vicinity of the stadium thrive on game night.
 Even people who don’t buy tickets are drawn to the energy of downtown Baltimore.

 If the Expos were to relocate to Washington, they’d play for a time in RFK, erstwhile home of the Redskins and current home of DC United (also being threatened with a move to N.VA).
 In the interim, developers would scout out a location for a new stadium in the heart of downtown.
 Perhaps this would be the prime opportunity to revitalize DC’s waterfront.
 If Baltimore can do it, certainly DC can.

-Perhaps a stadium within the DC city limits would even help alleviate traffic, as it would ease rush hour congestion.
+Perhaps a stadium within the DC city limits would even help alleviate traffic, as it would ease rush-hour congestion.
 It sounds counterintuitive.
 But when you think of it, a nighttime event like a baseball game could ease the mass exodus that occurs between 3 and 7pm.
 Maybe people with plans to go to the game after work and guzzle a few beers would be more inclined to use public transportation to get to work that day, which would help Metro’s ever-depleted coffers and, hopefully, decrease the number of drunk drivers.
 I shouldn’t even have to mention the economic benefit to bars and hotels that a downtown baseball stadium could bring.
 Downtown DC ?
 I’m talking the Farragut area to the Potomac — is a ghost town at night and on the weekends.
-Baseball could lively things up, if only during the summer months.
+Baseball could liven things up, if only during the summer months.

 Baseball in DC is only natural.
 In fact, it was 80 years ago this year that the Washington Senators won the World Series.
 Sure, it’s been a long drought, but it’s still shorter than that of either the Red Sox or the Cubs.
 What’s more, Texas (where the Senators were eventually moved in 1971) hasn’t even seen a World Series, much less lost one.